Sandy River Memorial Endowment

 - An endowment fund has been established in honor and memory of our friend and colleague, Sandy River.

-- Description: The Sandy River Memorial Endowment will provide assistance to a student at Texas Tech, with preference, to outstanding graduate or undergraduate students who presents library and/or archival research in gender studies or related fields at the Texas Tech Annual All University Conference.
+- Description: The Sandy River Memorial Endowment will provide assistance to a student at Texas Tech, with preference, to outstanding graduate or undergraduate students who present library and/or archival research in gender studies or related fields at the Texas Tech Annual All University Conference.

 How do I apply?